Published July 9, 2026 · 15 min read

 What makes Make the Leap different from other career assessments?

 Most tools score you against a fixed questionnaire and return a type.
 Make the Leap reads your own words and builds a personalized read: your Work DNA, the specific resistance pattern that has kept you circling, and three concrete paths with honest income projections and a first move you can make in 15 minutes.
-It is built from 15,000+ real assessments and is aimed at experienced professionals who already sense they want a change and need direction, not another label.
+It is built from 23,000+ real assessments and is aimed at experienced professionals who already sense they want a change and need direction, not another label.
 It is newer than the incumbents and is not a clinically validated psychometric instrument - it is a decision tool.

 Jon Miksis

 Written by Jon Miksis - entrepreneur, retreat facilitator, and founder of Make the Leap.
 Jon has facilitated 6 immersive retreat experiences, attended 18 retreats across four continents, and spent 5+ years researching why smart, capable people stay stuck.
 He's traveled to 73 countries and invested over $120,000 in personal development.
+Guides on this site are built from Make the Leap's assessment data and reviewed by Jon; the methodology and its limits are published here.